JoshuaKGoldberg/Goldblog/content/blog/binary-arithmetic/index.md

 // ...and so on...
 ```

-It's getting tedious to type out these values using all 8 bits manually
+It's getting tedious to type out these values using all 8 bits manually.
-There's an easier way to generate them..
+There's an easier way to generate them...

 ## Mapped Types